tomcz/golang-webapp/README.md

 This project provides a basic web application [skeleton](https://wiki.c2.com/?WalkingSkeleton) written in golang, to make it easier to get something rolling without trying to figure out how to link all the bits together.

+Note: If you intend to use [OpenTelemetry](https://opentelemetry.io/) in your application then please use this skeleton's [otel branch](https://github.com/tomcz/golang-webapp/tree/otel).

 Features:

 * Cookie-based HTTP sessions.